kyeryoong/cardvisor/README.md

 - Structure of *MyPage* pages were changed. (*mypage* directory contains *MyPage*, *Password*, and *GenderAge* components.)

 ### Ver.
 1.4.19 (2022/11/10)
-- Changing password, gender, age functions were implemented.
+- Changing password, gender, and age functions were implemented.
+(221110)
+- Resigning function was implemented.
 (221110)